a group of college students in fun poses

 • Gain invaluable professional experience while applying your chosen field of study in a unique museum setting

-• Explore Plimoth Patuxet’s unique approach to public history and the humanities through seminars, fieldtrips and group projects guided by staff experts and historians
+• Explore Plimoth Patuxet’s unique approach to public history and the humanities through projects guided by staff experts and historians

 • Make life-long friends and expand your professional networks